ToshioCP/tcsv/doc.md

 ### Two dimensional data and list

 Csv is a two dimensional data set.
-When the program reads a csv file, it store the data into two list model.
+When the program reads a csv file, it stores the data into two list model.
 The one is GListStore for rows.
 GListStore is a child of GObject and implements GListModel interface.
 Its items are descendants of GObject.
-The other is GListStore for columns.
+The other is GtkStringList for columns.
-Its item is a TStr object which is a child of GObject.
-It has a "string" property.

-First GListStore represents a list of records (or rows) of the csv data.
+The GListStore represents a list of records (or rows) of the csv data.
-Each item of the GListStore object is another GListStore.
+Each item of the GListStore object is a GtkStringList instance.
-The second GListStore represents a record which is a list of elements.
+The GtkStringList represents a record which is a list of strings.

 ### Reading csv

 A function `csv_read` reads csv file.

 1. Reads the whole contents of the file into a memory buffer.
-2. validates the csv data and gets the size.
+2. Validates the csv data and gets the size.
-3. converts the csv data into an TStr object which is the element of GListStore for a record.
+3. Converts a line of the csv data into an GtkStringList object, which is called a record.
-4. The record (GListStore) is appended to the first GListStore.
+4. The record is appended to the GListStore.

 It uses the state matrix in the conversion.